Alanocallaghan/baseqtl/README.md

 *covariates*:character vector with names of files with covariates for each treatment

+*additional\_cov*: character vector with names of files with covariates for each treatment.
+See description above, defaults to NULL

 *vcf*: character vector with names of fvcf iles with GT and ASE for fSNPs for each treatment